lilamcilveen/CoffeeAdventure/README.md

       - ...

-  For example, if there are 4 rooms in the world (2x2 grid) then the file might look like (# denotes a comment and will not be part of the actual file; I have included it for clarity of the file)
+  For example, if there are 4 rooms in the world (2x2 grid) then the file might look like (# denotes a comment and will not be part of the actual file; Professor Hinek has included it for clarity of the project)

         4                           # 4 rooms in total
         1                           # room 1